maidaly/AskYourDoc/README.md

 3. Upload your documents and interact with them through the chat interface.

 ## Notes
-- Ensure Ollama’s backend server is running and configured correctly.
+- Ensure Ollama’s backend server is running and configured correctly by visting `http://localhost:11434` and have ```Ollama is running```message on the webpage.
 - If you encounter any issues, check your Ollama and Python setup or refer to the logs for debugging.

 Enjoy exploring and chatting with your documents!